The Farmont Summer School

 Together with our crew, the five participants per trip gather sailing experiences and explore the Greek islands around Rhodes and the Turkish coast.
 Within the framework of assisted panels, the fellows are given the opportunity to exchange thoughts and ideas.
 What does it mean to rely on each other, to set sail together and to carry responsibility for Europe?

-In 2020, the foundation is offering three sailing trips with five participants each.
+In 2023, the foundation is offering two sailing trips with five participants each.
 The trips will take place from June to August.
 The exact dates can be found in the application form, where applicants can indicate the trip of their choice.

 Since the course of our trips is very dependent on the local weather conditions, this is only an exemplary time-table.